lv2/pugl/README.md

  * `pugl_window_demo` demonstrates multiple top-level windows.

- * `pugl_gl3_demo` demonstrates using more modern OpenGL where dynamic loading and shaders are required.
+ * `pugl_shader_demo` demonstrates using more modern OpenGL (version 3 or 4)
+   where dynamic loading and shaders are required.
 It can also be used to test performance by passing the number of rectangles to draw on the command line.

  * `pugl_cairo_demo` demonstrates using Cairo on top of the native windowing system (without OpenGL), and partial redrawing.